Jennie Erdal

 Erdal worked for Attallah for 20 years, first as a translator of Russian novels, then as a commissioning editor, starting the series "Quartet Encounters", and finally as unacknowledged ghostwriter.
 For Attallah, she researched, wrote the questions for, and edited in-depth interviews for the collection Women, and eight further volumes of interviews.
-Other writing under his name included two novels, a weekly newspaper column, book reviews, letters, poems and even love letters.
+Other writing she did under his name included two novels, a weekly newspaper column, book reviews, letters, poems and even love letters.

 Ghosting, which was published in 2004, was the first book written under her own name.
 Described by Boyd Tonkin, literary editor of The Independent, as a "modest classic", it was chosen as a BBC Radio 4 Book of the Week.
 Its literary merit led it to be shortlisted for the Saltire Society First Book Award and for the J. R. Ackerley Prize for Autobiography.
 Originally brought out by Canongate Books, it was published by Doubleday in Canada and the US, by Cossee in the Netherlands and by Aufbau in Germany.

-In 2012 The Missing Shade of Blue: A Philosophical Adventure, the first novel written under Erdal's own name, was published by Little, Brown.
+In 2012, the first novel written under Erdal's own name, The Missing Shade of Blue: A Philosophical Adventure, was published by Little, Brown.
 The title is drawn from a passage in the work of David Hume, the Scottish Enlightenment philosopher, in which he argues (against his own empiricism) that it is possible to imagine something not yet experienced – a theme of the novel.

-Erdal died on 23 May 2020.
+Erdal died at home in Anstruther on 23 May 2020.